purnasth/vite-react-tailwind-starter-kit/README.md

 </div>
 <br />

-This template provides a stater setup to get React working in Vite with TailwindCSS installed.
+<p align="center">This template provides a stater setup to get React working in Vite with TailwindCSS installed.</p>

 ---